dharmab/skyeye/docs/ADMIN.md

 ## Major Known Issues

+- **High**: SkyEye does not automatically reconnect to SRS if the connection is lost.
+It must be manually restarted if this happens.
+[Bug tracked here](https://github.com/dharmab/skyeye/issues/221)
+- **High**: SkyEye may stop recognizing speech for no aparent reason after running for a while.
+It must be restarted if this happens.
+[Bug tracked here](https://github.com/dharmab/skyeye/issues/219).
+- **Medium**: Threat monitoring is not functional.
+[Bug tracked here](https://github.com/dharmab/skyeye/issues/218).
 - **Medium**: SkyEye will not report about hostile contacts below 50 knots.
 Unfortunately, this includes hostile helicopters that are moving slowly or hovering.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/65).
+- **Low**: The bot may interrupt players who are speaking.
+[Bug tracked here.](https://github.com/dharmab/skyeye/issues/220)
 - See also [this section in the player guide](PLAYER.md#a-word-of-warning) about the bots' limitations.

 ## System Architecture